uchicago-capp-camp-2025/capp-camp-setup/documents/booster3/booster3.rst

 - do a pull to get Person B's changes (they can skip the push, since we know it will fail!),
 - resolve the conflict,
 - verify that the program still works,
-- make a new commit once the conflict is resolved,
+- make a new commit once the conflict is resolved, and finally,
 - push their changes to GitHub.

 Once Person A is done, Person B will need to pull the most recent